-\begin{theorem} The UGKWP method is asymptotic-persevering on a numerical resolution $\Delta x \le \sigma^{-\frac12}$. \begin{itemize} \item[I.] In the optically thick regime, the UGKWP method converges to a nine-point scheme to the diffusion equation \eqref{diffusion} as $\epsilon\to0$. \item[II.]
-In the optically thin regime, the UGKWP method degenerates to a collisionless radiative transfer equation. \end{itemize} \end{theorem} \begin{proof} In the optically thick regime, the proportion of long-$\lambda$ particles goes to zero, i.e.,
+\begin{theorem} The IUGKWP method is asymptotic-persevering on a numerical resolution $\Delta x \le \sigma^{-\frac12}$. \begin{itemize} \item[I.] In the optically thick regime, the IUGKWP method converges to a nine-point scheme to the diffusion equation \eqref{diffusion} as $\varepsilon\to0$. \item[II.]
+In the optically thin regime, the IUGKWP method degenerates to a collisionless radiative transfer equation. \end{itemize} \end{theorem} \begin{proof} In the optically thick regime, the proportion of long-$\lambda$ particles goes to zero, i.e.,